hkkkkkkkk-19/hkkkkkkkk-19/README.md

 Also, as per universal developer tradition, I’ve also leaked my API key in public —just contributing to the ecosystem like everyone else 💀

-10/10 rite of passage, 0/10 decision-making, would absolutely not recommend 👍
+10/10 rite of passage and learning experience, but would absolutely not recommend 👍

 Calm most of the time, slightly chaotic when inspired, always curious.